 You will also need to double check to see that whatever processes that is causing backups to be stored locally is stopped.
 Remember to set up a remote backup before taking this step.

-Best Plugins for Faster Loading WordPress Websites in 2016
+Best Plugins for Faster Loading WordPress Websites

 6. Avoid Free Third Party Backup Plugins